iShiBin/CS502Capstone/README.md

 Introduction
 ------------

-This data pipline will process the Netflix movie real-time rating data, visualize the movie rating trend, and provide a scalable distributed database for real-time query, with a datawarehouse for batching processing.
+This data pipline will process the Netflix movie real-time rating data, visualize the movie rating trend, and provide a scalable distributed database for real-time query and batching processing.

 Team member
 ------------